nanocloudio/quantum/docs/specification.md

 ---

 ## 5.5  Integrity and Encryption
-Integrity, AEAD, MAC epochs, nonce handling, and ledger proofs follow Clustor §§6.5, 9.2, and 12; QuantuMQTT does not introduce alternate crypto or integrity mechanisms.
+Integrity, AEAD, MAC epochs, nonce handling, and ledger proofs follow Clustor §§6.5, 9.2, and 12; Quantum does not introduce alternate crypto or integrity mechanisms.
 ControlPlaneRaft issues key epochs and validates manifests per Clustor; tenant-scoped KEKs/DEKs are minted through the same mechanism with weekly rotation aligned to Clustor defaults and dual-read support.
 Any integrity or AEAD failure triggers Clustor scrub/quarantine, surfaced to MQTT clients via §10.5 reason-code mapping.

 ---